oVirt/ovirt-site/source/release/3.4.0/index.html.md

 ### Fedora / CentOS / RHEL

-If you're installing oVirt 3.4.0 beta on a clean host, you should read our [Quick Start Guide](Quick Start Guide)
+If you're installing oVirt 3.4.0 release candidate on a clean host, you should read our [Quick Start Guide](Quick Start Guide)

 If you're using nightly repo you'll need to run: